dnarain-astro/docs/astro/develop-project.md

     └── prod.env
 ```

-## Build from a Private GitHub Repository
+## Build Project with Python Packages from a Private GitHub Repository

 This topic provides instructions for building your Astro project using Python packages from a private GitHub repository.